Federated Feature Selection for Cyber-Physical Systems of Systems: Appendices

-The results discussed until now prove that the algorithm (\ref{algo:main_CE}) provides with probability close to $1$ the optimal solution when applied in a centralized way.
-We extend this result for the federated approach, in the following.
-In our scenario, the nodes draw distinct samples $\mathbf{z}_1\cdots \mathbf{z}_S$ independently from an identical distribution, as stated in the section \ref{sec:fed_approach}.
-This means that the node $l$ finds an optimal solution for its $\mathbf{z}$ that differs for $m_l$ entries respect to the optimal solution obtained by the centralized algorithm for $t\rightarrow \infty$.
+Therefore, Algorithm (\ref{algo:main_CE}) definitely provides the optimal solution when applied in a centralized way.
+We extend this result for the federated approach as follows.
+The \acp{AV} draw distinct samples $\mathbf{z}_1\cdots \mathbf{z}_S$ independently from an identical distribution, as stated in the section \ref{sec:fed_approach}.
+This means that the node $l$ finds an optimal solution for its $\mathbf{z}_1\cdots \mathbf{z}_S$ that differs for that obtained by the centralized algorithm.
 Hence, combining the local distributions into the global one as in equation (\ref{eq:joint_probability}), we need to prove that the local node can receive from the server a federated solution that is close to the solution provided by the centralized scenario, for $t\rightarrow \infty$.